- Begin an application through Graduate and Professional Admissions

 The portfolio should be well-designed and cohesive, and it should demonstrate the applicant’s ability to clearly present material.
 Program-related projects are strongly encouraged, but the portfolio may include any creative visual work (e.g. photography, painting).
 The number of pages and format of the portfolio is left to the discretion of the applicant.

-The GRE is not required for admission to the Master of Architecture program for students with a GPA of 3.0 or higher.
+The GRE is not required for admission to the Master of Architecture.

 CV or Resume